adamscharf/eatbetterlifestyle/docs/recipes.md

 ## Fat Man’s Chicken Wing Hummus Dip

 **Servings:** 8

+### Ingredients

 - 2 cans (15.5oz.) of garbanzo beans
-- 1⁄4 cup nutritional yeast
+- ¼ cup nutritional yeast
--  cup favorite hot sauce (I like Frank’s Redhot) 1⁄8 of a medium red onion 1 stick of celery
+- ½ cup favorite hot sauce (I like Frank’s Redhot)
-DIRECTIONS
+- 1⁄8 of a medium red onion
+- 1 stick of celery

+### Directions

-Place 1⁄2 of the celery stick (the leafy half), onion, and hot sauce in a blender.
+1. Place ½ of the celery stick (the leafy half), onion, and hot sauce in a blender.
-Add 1 can of undrained chickpeas and continue blending.
+2. Add 1 can of undrained chickpeas and continue blending.
-Drain 2nd can of beans (save liquid) and add it along with the nutritional yeast to the blender.
-Add in the reserved liquid as needed to desired texture.
+3. Drain 2nd can of beans (save liquid) and add it along with the nutritional yeast to the blender.
+4. Add in the reserved liquid as needed to desired texture.
-Top with diced celery and some extra hot sauce.
+5. Top with diced celery and some extra hot sauce.

 Adapted from _Fat Man’s Essential 40_